 - a.
 Action items on the agenda contain information that require Board discussion and vote (annual reports, policy changes, benefit determinations, legislative positions, etc.) - b.
 Information only items contain information that it is important for the Board to know, but do not require Board action or a Board vote (project updates, status reports, education, etc.) - c.
-Consent agenda items will primarily consist of approval of disability applications, QDROs, employer reviews, or other routine administrative matters that require d.
+Consent agenda items will primarily consist of approval of disability applications, QDROs, employer reviews, or other routine administrative matters that require Board action as recommended by staff, but which typically do not require Board discussion.
+Trustees may request any item to be removed from the Consent agenda 'to allow for Board discussion and action. - d.
 If an Executive session is required or anticipated, the Executive session must be listed as an agenda item (i.e., confidential member information, attorney consultation, etc.)